Justineo/github-hovercard/README.md

 ## FAQ

+* How can I make the follow/unfollow button work?

+  First you need to provide an access token with adequate scopes.

 * Why Chrome warns me the extension might read my browser history?

     It's because GitHub Hovercard uses `webNavigation` module to dynamically inject content scripts (to support GitHub Enterprise).
 See [#34](https://github.com/Justineo/github-hovercard/issues/34).
 GitHub Hovercard won't track or record any of these private data.